Villages Around Lake Atitlan

 Church of San Juan with Rostro Maya above

 Now one of the most popular and most highly visited villages around Lake Atitlan.
-Probably because it is the cleanest and prettiest of the lakeside villages, it is the home of many natural dye and artists cooperatives.
+Probably because it is the cleanest and prettiest of the lakeside villages, it is the home of many natural dye and artists’ cooperatives.
 You can visit some of them and have a demonstration.

 There are now quite a few good options for eating like the wine and cheese Restaurant, The Artesano Cafe BUT you must call in advance to reserve – excellent place!
+There is a very good, small, cozy restaurant right opposite as well.
+Try the burgers or the baked brie!

 San Marcos La Laguna